Absolutely Stable Spatiotemporal Order in Noisy Quantum Systems

 Very recent work has leveraged the NEC rule to realise absolutely stable time-crystalline order in classical Hamiltonian systems with Langevin noise \cite{Zhuang2021}.
 Our results show that reliable classical automata such as the NEC rule are also stable against quantum fluctuations, generated by e.g.~entangling unitary gates, up to some finite rate [see Fig.~\ref{fig:PhaseDiagExp}(a)].
 The bistability of the classical automaton in question translates to the existence of robust multiple steady states of the quantum channel $\mathcal{N}_2$.
 Each steady state forms a basin of attraction for the dynamics \cite{Gambetta2019}, and the pulses in $\mathcal{N}_1$ map states in the basin of one attractor to that of the other.

-Our study highlights the potential of measurement-feedback loops for synthesizing interesting kinds of non-unitary dynamics, which can be probed experimentally without issues of scalability.
+Our study highlights the potential of measurement-feedback loops for synthesizing interesting kinds of nonunitary dynamics, which can be probed experimentally without issues of scalability.
 This strategy can be seen as a useful alternative to reservoir engineering \cite{Poyatos1996} that is particularly appropriate for systems with single-qubit control.
-We look forward to investigating the interplay between this paradigm of dynamics and other kinds of quantum non-equilibrium phases of matter.
+We look forward to investigating the interplay between this paradigm of dynamics and other kinds of quantum nonequilibrium phases of matter.

 \afterpage{\blankpage}

 \begin{onecolumngrid}

 \ \end{onecolumngrid}